lukezirngibl/frr-redux/README.md

-# FRR Redux - E2E Typed API actions + Redux
+E2E Typed API actions + Redux

 ### Motivation

 This library is meant with setting up a fully typed redux frontend application.
 Data should ideally be perfectly typed all the way from your API boundary to the React component.
 This library provides a redux pattern and helper methods to accomplish this end to end typing.
+It also supports and pattern for intregrating redux with an OpenAPI spec.

 ### Getting started